hyoo-ru/mam_mol/viewer/readme.md

 **`DOMTree() : Element`**

-The same as `DOMNode`, but its guarantee, that a content, attributes and properties of DOM-element should be in actual state.
+It is the same as `DOMNode`, but its guarantee, that the content, attributes and properties of the DOM-element should be in actual state.

 **`attr() : { [ key : string ] : ()=> string|number|boolean }`**

-It returns a dictionary of DOM-attributes, values which would be set before rendering.
-Passing `null` or `false` as a value to attribute would lead to removing this attribute.
+It returns the dictionary of the DOM-attributes, which values would be set while rendering.
+Passing `null` or `false` as the value to the attribute would lead to removing the attribute.
 Passing `true` is an equivalent to passing its name as value. `undefined` is just ignored.

 **`field() : { [ key : string ] : ()=> any }`**

-It returns a dictionary of fields, which is necessary to set to DOM-element after rendering.
-By way of name of field a path could be set to.
-For example `scrollTop` would be set a position of scrolling, or `style.backgroundPosition` would be set a position of background.
+It returns the dictionary of fields, which is necessary to set to the DOM-element after rendering.
+By way of name of the field a path could be set to.
+For example `scrollTop` would be set scroll's position, or `style.backgroundPosition` would be set background's position.

 **`event() : { [ key : string ] : ( event : Event )=> void }`**

-It returns a dictionary of event handlers.
-The event handlers are bind to DOM-element once, when a value is set to property `DOMNode`.
+It returns the dictionary of event handlers.
+The event handlers are bind to the DOM-element one time, when the value is set to `DOMNode` property.

 **`focused() : boolean`**

-It determines, whether a component on focus or not at this time.
-If some inserted component would be focused, then wrapped component would be focused also.
+It determines, whether the component is focused or not at this time.
+If any inserted component would be focused, then its parent component would be focused also.

 ## view.tree
 *view.tree* - is a declarative language of describing components, based on [формате tree](https://github.com/nin-jin/tree.d).
 In one file there are plenty of components defined in series, but better put every component in a separate file, except very trivial cases.